kvuchkov/CITB107-2019/lab08/README.md

 # Lab 8 - Classes
-This lab explores how we can use classes in C++ to extend the langauge with custom types.
+This lab explores how we can use classes in C++ to extend the language with custom types.

 ## Exercise 1
 Write a class that models fraction, e.g. `3/4`.
 The class should allow to add two fractions together and get another fraction.